Channel wa Sonomama!

 Channel wa Sonomama! (チャンネルはそのまま!) is a Japanese manga by Noriko Sasaki serialized in the seinen manga magazine Big Comic Spirits, published by Shogakukan between 2008 and 2013.

 The main character is Hanako Yukimaru, a rookie, clumsy journalist at fictional Hokkaido Hoshi (Star) Television (HHTV) in Sapporo.

 Media

 Manga

 Written and illustrated by Noriko Sasaki, Channel wa Sonomama! was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from 7 April 2008 to 27 April 2013.
 Shogakukan collected its chapters in six tankōbon volumes, released from 30 January 2009 to 30 July 2013.

-Volume list
+Volumes

 Drama

 A Japanese television drama adaptation starring Kyoko Yoshine was produced by Production I.G. and TV Asahi affiliate HTB, where it was broadcast during the week from 18 to 22 March 2019.
 The series was launched to celebrate HTB's 50th anniversary.

 The drama series has been available globally on Netflix, with the English title Stay Tuned!, since 21 March 2019.
 It has been available on Netflix Japan since 11 March 2019.

 After its premiere broadcast on Hokkaido, the drama series has been syndicated to other stations all over Japan.